Hot Tub Water Sanitation Tips

 • Always check the instructions provided on labels and follow them correctly.

-• Always add the chemicals into the water.
+• Always add the chemicals to the water.

 • Ensure chemicals are accurately measured.